ahaffg/coedseren/README.md

 ## System.
 - [Markdown Cheat Sheets](https://www.markdownguide.org/cheat-sheet) Used to help me costruct this document.

-## Content
-- Descriptions of [Reiki](https://en.wikipedia.org/wiki/Reiki) and [Crystal healing](https://en.wikipedia.org/wiki/Crystal_healing) were adapted from Wikipedia
-- All other content was written by the client (Emma Towner - Coedseren Healing) and the developerdeveloper.

 ## Media
 - [Aliana Vilchenko](https://www.pexels.com/@monstera/collections/) Hero Image